ivanperez-keera/Yampa/README.md

 ## Use in production

-* Keera Studios is using it for several Haskell games for Android including a game currently available on Google Play.
+* Keera Studios is using it for several Haskell games for Android and iOS including a game currently available on Google Play.
 See:
   * http://facebook.com/keerastudios
   * https://play.google.com/store/apps/details?id=uk.co.keera.games.magiccookies